Lemmings is PSPACE-complete: Introduction

 In~\cite{cormode}, Cormode established several complexity results related to another simplified version of Lemmings.
 In Cormode's model, the landscape contains no \emph{deadly areas} such as water, lava or traps, the player can assign skills to several different lemmings at the same time instant, and the time limit to complete each level is bounded by a polynomial in the size of the level itself.
-Cormode's paper shows the \NP-completeness of deciding if a level of such game is solvable, even when only a single lemming is present, and only Digger skills are available.
+Cormode's paper shows the \NP-completeness of deciding if a level of such a game is solvable, even when only a single lemming is present, and only Digger skills are available.
 It is further shown that, if only Floater and Climber skills are available, then solvability is decidable in \P.

 The rationale behind Cormode's assumption on the time limit is the claim that any level of Lemmings is either unsolvable or solvable within a polynomial amount of time.
-Later, in~\cite{forisek}, Fori\v sek disproved such claim by constructing a class of levels whose solutions involve \qq{waiting} an exponentially long time for certain configurations to occur, hence suggesting that the full Lemmings game may fail to be in \NP.
+Later, in~\cite{forisek}, Fori\v sek disproved such a claim by constructing a class of levels whose solutions involve ``waiting'' an exponentially long time for certain configurations to occur, hence suggesting that the full Lemmings game may fail to be in {\NP}\@.
 Both Cormode and Fori\v sek conjectured that Lemmings, with no restrictions, is \PSPACE-complete.
 Cormode also asked for the computational complexity of classes of game instances with different combinations of initially available skills.

-Recently, in~\cite{viglietta}, the author gave an independent \NP-hardness proof that works for instances with only Basher skills, and observed that a similar argument can be extended to instances with only Miner skills.
+More recently, in~\cite{viglietta}, the author gave an independent \NP-hardness proof that works for instances with only Basher skills, and observed that a similar argument can be extended to instances with only Miner skills.

+Table~\ref{tab1} summarizes the aforementioned results.
+Note that the membership of Lemmings in \PSPACE is folklore.
+(A formal proof of this fact will be given in Theorem~\ref{t2}, as part of the proof that the game is \PSPACE-complete.)

 \paragraph{\textbf{\emph{Our contribution.}}} In Section~\ref{s2} we define \LEM, the optimization problem of maximizing the number of saved lemmings in a given level.
-The novelty of our approach is that we do not aim at studying a simplified or conveniently modified version of the game, but our model incorporates every aspect and feature of the original Lemmings game developed by DMA Design, including the known glitches~\cite{glitches}.
-(The only, obvious, exception is that we allow arbitrarily large levels with arbitrarily many \emph{objects}.)
+One of the novelties of our approach is that we do not aim at studying a simplified or conveniently modified version of the game, but our model incorporates every aspect and feature of the original Lemmings game developed by DMA Design, including the known glitches.\footnote{Refer to \url{http://www.lemmingsforums.com/index.php?topic=525.0}.} (The only, obvious, exception is that we allow arbitrarily large levels with arbitrarily many \emph{objects}.)